Reps divided over arms proliferation bill – Daily Trust

-Members of the House of Representatives on Thursday expressed discordant views over a proposed bill seeking the establishment of a commission to tackle the proliferation of small arms in Nigeria.
+Members of the House of Representatives yesterday expressed discordant views over a proposed bill seeking the establishment of a commission to tackle the proliferation of small arms in Nigeria.

 The bill, sponsored by Tahir Monguno (APC, Borno), however, passed second reading despite some lawmakers’ reservations over the proposal to remove the responsibility from the Nigeria Police.